We will be launching the 2021 programme at 12pm on 11 August 2021

 168 Upper Street, London N1 1RG

-A 1:1 cast monument and memory to the Victorian terrace which previously existed on the site before it was bombed and cleared during WWII.
-The parade of buildings between Waterloo Terrace and Barnsbury Street, of which the proposed site forms the north corner, act as a prominent and all but intact late 19th Century block fronting Upper Street.
-In spite of the of the uniformity of heights, party-wall and shopfront/town house rhythm the original composition conceived as a symmetrical Palladian palazzo with a defined centre, extended ‘wings’ with end ‘pavilions’ is strong enough to question the missing part.
-This part, 168 Upper Street was significantly damaged during WWII and eventually demolished in its entirety.
-Remaining empty until Aria, a local design and furniture retailer purchased it in 2012, held an invited design competition for proposals before taking it through planning approval and now construction on site.
+A 1:1 cast monument and memory to the Victorian terrace which previously existed on the site before it was bombed and cleared during World War II.
+The parade of buildings between Waterloo Terrace and Barnsbury Street, of which the site forms the north corner, and are a prominent and all but intact late 19th Century block fronting Upper Street.
+168 Upper Street remained empty after demolition until Aria, a local design and furniture retailer purchased it in 2012, then held an invited design competition for proposals before taking it through planning and construction.
+Design: Groupwork + Amin Taha, 2017.

 Continue along Upper Street and take the second turn on the right (Almeida Street).
-Your next destination is on the left.
+The Almeida Theatre is on the left.

 Walking time 4 minutes